Changissnz/selfinterest/README.md

 innately wrong with self-interest.
 But every artificial axiom is susceptible to being ignored on condition.
-Every artificial axiom, before instances attributed to it, can be split into at least two alternatives: of accepting or rejecting the envisioned practice of the artificial axiom.
+Every artificial axiom, before instances attributed to it, can be split into at least two alternatives: of accepting or rejecting the envisioned practice of it.
 Both of these traits of the artificial axiom give leeway to the notion of "right" and "wrong", and this notion does not require the need of mentioning morality.
 The preference for the course of action, from the